jonnonz1/nz-statute-book/acts/public/2010/environment-canterbury-temporary-commissioners-and-improved-water-management-act-2010.md

 ### 3 Purpose
 The purpose of this Act is to—
-  (a) provide for the replacement of the elected members of the Canterbury Regional Council with commissioners who will act as the Council's governing body until new elected members come into office following the next election; and
+  (a) provide for the replacement of the elected members of the Canterbury Regional Council with commissioners who will act as the Council's governing body until the elected members of Environment Canterbury come into office in accordance with the Environment Canterbury (Transitional Governance Arrangements) Act 2016 following the 2016 election; and
   (b) provide the Council with certain powers that it does not otherwise have to address issues relevant to the efficient, effective, and sustainable management of fresh water in the Canterbury region.

 ### 4 Interpretation
 (1) In this Act, unless the context otherwise requires,—
-  - **2016 election** means the triennial general election of members of ECan that (subject to section 11 of the Local Electoral Act 2001) must be held on the second Saturday in October 2016
+  - **2016 election** means the triennial general election of members of local authorities required by section 10 of the Local Electoral Act 2001 to be held on the second Saturday in October 2016
   - **Canterbury region** means the region of ECan
   - **Canterbury WCO** or means a water conservation order in respect of a water body in the Canterbury region
   - **commencement day** means the day on which this Act comes into force